biancarosa/blog/content/posts/python_smart_obj.en.md

 <script src="https://gist.github.com/biancarosa/ff552e5d7244112e9e71267b5211be6d.js"></script>

 And this is the code for the server.
-It locates a name server (Pyro comes with one and you just need to use it with `python -m Pyro4.naming`sin the same machine as the server).
+It locates a name server (Pyro comes with one and you just need to use it with `python -m Pyro4.naming` in the same machine as the server).

 <script src="https://gist.github.com/biancarosa/26f52dbbeadfa63d725d561eafa52a0e.js"></script>